 VASUDHAIVA KUTUMBAKAM

 Umran Green Perspective Foundation is a registered non-profit organization founded by Rajeev Kumar, dedicated to empowering women and marginalized communities and promoting environmental sensitivity through unique educational and research initiatives.
-The foundation envisions a communicative society that inspires humanity towards peace and prosperity, deeply rooted in prophetic teachings and traditions.
+The foundation envisions a communicative society that inspires humanity towards peace and prosperity, deeply rooted in shared values.
 It aims to develop a sense of ‘Asabiyyah‘ (social cohesion) and expresses the Indic saying Vasudhaiva Kutumbakam’ (whole world is one family).
-The terms ‘umran’ and ‘green’ reflect the foundation’s commitment: ‘umran’ symbolizes social cohesion, while ‘green’ represents environmental care, both of which cultivate a sense of ‘Khalifa’—being a caring and responsible individual toward both humanity and the environment.
+The terms ‘umran’ and ‘green’ reflect the foundation’s commitment: ‘umran’ symbolizes social cohesion, while ‘green’ represents environmental care, both of which cultivate a sense of ‘shared value and space’—being a caring and responsible individual toward both humanity and the environment.

 The UGPF was registered with the Ministry of Corporate Affairs (MCA) on July 17, 2020.
 The foundation’s corporate identification number (CIN) is U85300BR2020NPL046904, and the registration number is 046904.
 It is registered under 12A and 80G.